Which place is cheaper, Blue Ridge or Atlanta?

 The summer attracts plenty of travelers to both Atlanta and Blue Ridge.

 In the summer, Atlanta is around the same temperature as Blue Ridge.
-Typically, the summer temperatures in Atlanta in July are around 82°F (28°C), and Blue Ridge is about 81°F (27°C).
+Typically, the summer temperatures in Atlanta in July average around 82°F (28°C), and Blue Ridge averages at about 81°F (27°C).

 People are often attracted to the plentiful sunshine in Blue Ridge this time of the year.
 In Atlanta, it's very sunny this time of the year.
 Atlanta usually receives around the same amount of sunshine as Blue Ridge during summer.
-At this time of the year, Atlanta gets 271 hours of sunny skies, while Blue Ridge receives 265 hours of full sun.
+Atlanta gets 271 hours of sunny skies, while Blue Ridge receives 265 hours of full sun in the summer.

 Blue Ridge receives a lot of rain in the summer.
 Atlanta gets a good bit of rain this time of year.
 In July, Atlanta usually receives around the same amount of rain as Blue Ridge.
-At this time of the year, Atlanta gets 5.2 inches (133 mm) of rain, while Blue Ridge receives 5.2 inches (131 mm) of rain.
+Atlanta gets 5.2 inches (133 mm) of rain, while Blue Ridge receives 5.2 inches (131 mm) of rain each month for the summer.

 The autumn brings many poeple to Atlanta as well as Blue Ridge.

 In October, Atlanta is generally a little warmer than Blue Ridge.
-Temperatures in Atlanta average around 66°F (19°C), and Blue Ridge stays around 63°F (17°C).
+Daily temperatures in Atlanta average around 66°F (19°C), and Blue Ridge fluctuates around 63°F (17°C).

 The sun comes out a lot this time of the year in Blue Ridge.
 People are often attracted to the plentiful sunshine in Atlanta this time of the year.
 In the autumn, Atlanta often gets around the same amount of sunshine as Blue Ridge.
 Atlanta gets 222 hours of sunny skies this time of year, while Blue Ridge receives 211 hours of full sun.